openvinotoolkit/operator/helm-charts/ovms/README.md

       gpu.intel.com/i915: 1
 ```
 ### Security Context
-OVMS, by default, starts with the security context of `ovms` account which has pid 5000 and gid 5000.
-In some cases it can prevent importing models
+OVMS, by default, starts with the security context of `ovms` account which has the pid 5000 and gid 5000.
+In some cases, it can prevent importing models
 stored on the file system with restricted access.
 It might require adjusting the security context of OVMS service.
-It can be changed using a parameters  `models_repository.runAsUser` and `models_repository.runAsGroup`.
+It can be changed using the parameters  `models_repository.runAsUser` and `models_repository.runAsGroup`.
 An example of the values is presented below:
 ```yaml
 models_repository: